Nima-Fr/TryHackMe/Daily_Bugle/README.md

 # D0N3!  ; )

+Thanks to the creaters of this room!

-Hope you had fun hacking.
-Have a good one!  : )
+Hope you had fun hacking adn have a good one!  : )